Germany stands by Israel — despite the Holocaust, and because of the Holocaust | DW | 14.05.2021

 Burning Israeli flags on German streets, openly shouted out anti-Semitism.
 Concern turns into fear, among Jews in Germany as well as Israelis.
 How good are German-Israeli relations?

-David Ben Gurion (1886-1973), in particular, stands for early reconciliation.
+David Ben Gurion (1886-1973), in particular, stood for early reconciliation.
 Early on, the legendary first prime minister of Israel argued for the view of the "other Germany."
-Ben Gurion and the first German Chancellor Konrad Adenauer (1876-1967) met only twice in his lifetime - in 1960 and 1966.
+Ben Gurion and the first German chancellor, Konrad Adenauer (1876-1967), met only twice in his lifetime: in 1960 and 1966.
 And yet both statesmen seemed almost like distant friends.

-The first official talks between the Federal Republic and Israel began as early as 1952, initially about a reparations agreement, then there were secret contacts for German arms deliveries to Israel.
+The first official talks between the Federal Republic and Israel began as early as 1952, initially about a reparations agreement.
+Then there were secret contacts for German arms deliveries to Israel.
 When this became known in the Middle East in 1964, the excitement was great.
-And yet it was the final impetus for the establishment of full diplomatic relations in 1965, a step that not a few people in the young Jewish state found difficult.
-The arrival of the first German ambassador was still accompanied by riots.
+And yet it was the final impetus for the establishment of full diplomatic relations in 1965, a step that not a few people in the young country found difficult.
+The arrival of the first German ambassador was greeted by riots.

 This article will be expanded throughout the day.
 It has been translated from German.